zk-lover/zk-sok/gitbook-docker/book/Spartan/Spartan-circuit.md

 # Spartan Circuit Documentation

+Spartan provides a flexible and efficient framework for building zero-knowledge proof circuits, designed to enable developers to create scalable and high-performance zk-SNARKs.
+The framework allows developers to define circuit constraints using Spartan’s specialized APIs, and circuits are composed of gadgets and constraints, facilitating easy integration of cryptographic primitives and custom logic.

+In this section, we will introduce the circuit building APIs of Spartan, including Instance, VarsAssignment, and InputsAssignment.

 ## 1.Instance

 **Purpose:** Represents an R1CS (Rank-1 Constraint System) instance, including constraint matrices and system parameters.